apify/apify-sdk-python/tests/integration/README.md

 For the actor source, the fixture takes the files from `tests/integration/actor_source_base`, builds the Apify SDK wheel from the current codebase, and adds the actor source you passed to the fixture as an argument.
+You have to pass exactly one of the `main_func`, `main_py` and `source_files` arguments.

 The created actor will be uploaded to the platform, built there, and after the test finishes, it will be automatically deleted.
 If the actor build fails, it will not be deleted, so that you can check why the build failed.

+### Creating test actor straight from a Python function

-You can create actors straight from a Python function:
+You can create actors straight from a Python function.
+This is great because you can have the test actor source code checked with the linter.

 ```python
 async def test_something(self, make_actor: ActorFactory) -> None: